Trae Crowder: Television and film projects

 On 1 January 2017, Crowder publicly announced through his Twitter account, "My wife's packin our butter tubs for our move to LA.
 I'll be workin on my @FOXTV sitcom Skeew!"
 The show was to be a single camera sitcom starring Crowder as his Liberal Redneck character.
 In the following television season, Crowder made a deal with ABC for another single-camera sitcom based on his life.
 And it was reported in November 2018 that Crowder had made yet another TV deal, again with ABC, but this time also with Crowder's comedy partners Morgan and Forrester for a sitcom the three would executive produce, write, and star in, "about three best friends in the rural south and the women in their lives."

 Crowder also co-wrote and produced an hour-long documentary titled Inherent Good, featuring Crowder and former presidential candidate Andrew Yang, about universal basic income.
 The film was released in January 2021.

+Crowder released his special, "Trash Daddy," on March 13, 2025.